elliotwutingfeng/Volery/README.md

 <div align="center">
   <h3 align="center">Volery</h3>
   <p align="center">
-    Volery is a package batch installation script generator for Arch Linux or Arch-Like distro users.
+    Volery is a time-saving package batch installation script generator for Arch Linux or Arch-Based distro users.
 Package lists from the
     <a href="https://archlinux.org/packages/">Arch Linux Official Repository</a> and the
     <a href="https://aur.archlinux.org">Arch User Repository (AUR)</a> are updated once per hour.
     <br />